Why Email Encryption is a must have?

 Secure Email Communication

-Secure email communication is foundational to maintaining the integrity and confidentiality of digital correspondence.
-Encryption ensures that only the intended recipient can read the email's content, protecting against eavesdropping and unauthorized disclosure of information.
+Communication is foundational to maintaining the integrity and confidentiality of digital correspondence.
+Encryption ensures that only the intended recipient can read 's content, protecting against eavesdropping and unauthorized disclosure of information.

 Email Security Best Practices